elviejo79/stake-pool-operator/docs/stake_pool_operator_how_to.md

 A Stake pool operator plays a fundamental role in the health and decentralization of the Cardano Blockchain.
 In the following sections we are going to see **How to become a stake pool operator**.

-Keep in mind the following digram as we go working with this sections.
+Keep in mind the following diagram as we go working with this sections.

 ![img](./images/stakepool_operator_journey.svg)